esl/MongooseIM/doc/tutorials/push-notifications/Push-notifications-client-side.md

 required to route the push notification mechanism.
 This implies you need a node that will handle your push notifications, hence we create a node called `punsub_node_for_my_private_iphone`.
 This node should be unique to the device and you may reuse nodes already created this way.
-The token obtained from _APNS_ or _FCM_ is a good option to ensure this uniqueness, by either using it directly or within some custom node name generation.
+The token obtained from _APNs_ or _FCM_ is a good option to ensure this uniqueness, by either using it directly or within some custom node name generation.
 It is also important from the security perspective to configure the node with: